 Designer is responsible for concrete design.

-Structural composite lumber columns have sides that either show the wide face or the edges of the lumber strands/veneers known as the narrow face.
+Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
 Values in the tables reflect installation into the wide face.
-See technical bulletin T-C-SCLCLM for load reductions due to narrow face installations.
+See technical bulletin T-C-SCLCLM for load reductions resulting from narrow-face installations.